Canine Heartworm

 How is canine heartworm diagnosed?

-On necropsy, diagnosis is by through recovery of adult worms from the heart.
+On necropsy, diagnosis is by recovery of adult worms from the heart.
 In live animals, diagnosis is through an x-ray or a blood test; microfilariae (tiny worms) can be seen in a blood sample once the infestation is heavy enough.

 How is canine heartworm treated?